-In this edition of the handbook, we have included tables which provide the estimated impact of tax credits and exemptions to the Sales Tax, Individual Income Tax, and Corporate Income Tax sections.
+The Tax Handbook includes tables that provide the estimated impact of tax credits and exemptions to the Sales Tax, Individual Income Tax, and Corporate Income Tax sections.
 These tables were prepared by the Office of Economic Research and Analysis section of the Arizona Department of Revenue.
-We have also included an Appendix to the document, which provides the estimated dollar value of individual historical tax law changes enacted by the Legislature since FY 1989.